mbaranr/mbaranr.github.io/_projects/mind_weaver.md

   slider: true
 ---

+This project was developed almost entirely on my own as part of a graded project in my BSc in Computer Science Program.
+It was developed in `libGDX` and the art was done using `Aseprite`.

-You wake up as a mage, trapped deep within the confines of a goblin-ruled dungeon.
+**Introduction**: You wake up as a mage, trapped deep within the confines of a goblin-ruled dungeon.
 Luckily, your butterfly companion has managed to set you free.
 It is now up to your imagination and your ability to control minds to help you escape!

 ### How to play